gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 <gfe:auto-region-lookup/>
 ```

-Spring Data for VMware GemFire automatically creates beans for all GemFire Regions
+[spring-data-gemfire-name] automatically creates beans for all [vmware-gemfire-short-name] Regions
 defined in `cache.xml` that have not been explicitly added to the Spring
 container with explicit `<gfe:lookup-region>` bean declarations.

-Note that Spring Data for VMware GemFire uses a Spring
+Note that [spring-data-gemfire-name] uses a Spring
 [BeanPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html)
 to post-process the cache after it is both created and initialized to
-determine the Regions defined in GemFire to add as beans in
+determine the Regions defined in [vmware-gemfire-short-name] to add as beans in
 the Spring `ApplicationContext`.

 You can inject these "auto-looked-up" Regions as you would any other